usnistgov/oscal-xproc3/README.md

 - [SchXSLT][schxslt] - ISO Schematron / community enhancements
 - [XSpec][xspec] - XSpec - XSLT/XQuery unit testing

+As an alternative to Morgana, users are also invited to test [XML Calabash 3][xmlcalabash3].
+At time of writing, this release is too new to be incorporated into the project, but appears promising as an alternative platform for everything demonstrated here.

 These are open-source projects in support of W3C- and ISO-standardized technologies.
 Helping to install, configure, and make these work seamlessly, so users do not have to notice, is a goal of this project.

 If this software is as easy, securable and performant as we hope to show, it might be useful not only to XML-stack developers but also to others who wish to cross-check their OSCAL data or software supporting OSCAL by comparison with another stack.

+### XProc testbed

+XProc developers, similarly, may be interested in this project as a testbed for performance and conformance testing.

+This deployment is also intended to demonstrate conformance to relevant standards and external specifications, not just to APIs and interfaces defined by tool sets.

 ### Projects -- current and conceived